 Welcome To 2016-2017 STEM Explorations

 Montgomery College's Sonya Kovalevsky Program is the result of a combined effort among the college's SEM (Science, Engineering, and Mathematics) Departments and MCPS (Montgomery County Public Schools), with additional collaboration and support from UMD and USG.
 The Sonya Kovalevsky Program seeks to increase middle school girls' interest, confidence, and competence in science, technology, engineering, and mathematics (STEM).
-Sixth and seventh grade girls will apply to the program by completing the online form, which includes an essay.
+Sixth grade girls will apply to the program by completing the online form, which includes an essay.
 The program provides participants with innovative learning opportunities (see below) while helping them to develop critical thinking and problem solving skills.
 The long term goal of this program is to create an annual cohort of middle school girls we can track and support in purusing STEM studies into high school and college.